 You Are Considering A Guilty Plea

-If you are considering a guilty plea your criminal lawyer can negotiate the terms and sentence with the Crown during their pre-trial meeting.
+If you are considering a guilty plea your criminal lawyer can negotiate the terms and sentence during a pre-trial meeting.
 Not every criminal case can be resolved prior to a trial, but depending on your personal circumstances and the allegations an early resolution may afford lighter sentences, may avoid a criminal record, and will put an end to the matter and bail conditions.

-Depending on the severity of the offence, wishes of the victim, your criminal record, and your personal circumstance a criminal lawyer may be able to convince the Crown to consider diversion if appropriate.
+Depending on the severity of the offence, your criminal record, and your personal circumstance diversion might be appropriate.